dawg420/AIDF-AI-LLM-Assessment/README.md

 ```
 pip install -r requirements.txt
 ```
+For this project, I am running a local instance of Neo4j Desktop to store the graph.
+A local instance of a database will need to be running for the code to work.

-Make sure that you have a .env file in your directory with a valid `OPENAI_API_KEY`.
+Make sure that you have a .env file in your root directory with a valid `OPENAI_API_KEY`.
 Store your documents in `data/reports` and you can run the project as such.
 The documents can only be in pdf format for now.

 ```bash
 python src/main.py data/reports/report1.pdf data/reports/report2.pdf data/reports/report3.pdf